atkins126/delphi4docker/README.md

 - Use the same user name in your VMs as your docker container.
 I strongly recomend you to use root as user
   	* In your Windows machine, create a user called root
   	* In your Ubuntu machine, run everything as root
+  	* When running your container, set user as root
 - If you’re using Mac and Parallels for managing VMs, use the option “Isolate Windows from Mac”
 - Tested using Delphi 11.3 only.
 For the previous version of Delphi, it might not work because Eclipse Adoptium folder doesn’t exist